cockroachdb/docs/cockroachcloud/cloud-sso.md

 ### How to enable enterprise authentication for {{ site.data.products.db }}

-Reach out to your Cockroach Labs team to enquire about the private preview of Enterprise Authentication for Cloud SSO.
+Reach out to your Cockroach Labs team to enquire about the preview of Enterprise Authentication for Cloud SSO.

 {{site.data.alerts.callout_success}}
 After Enterprise Authentication is enabled, your Cockroach Labs team or the support team will reach out again to finalize and confirm the setup.